 The vaccination coverage survey used two-stage cluster sampling methodology as an adaptation of the standardized method recommended by the World Health Organization (WHO).
 Determination of vaccine status was done by interview, examination of individual vaccination cards, recent vaccine ink markings of fingers (if evidence of marking persisted), and verbal reporting of vaccination status.

-This coverage survey used descriptive epidemiology to describe the study population.
+This coverage survey used descriptive statistics to describe the study population.
 Weighted vaccination coverage rates were calculated for measles vaccination.
 Reasons for non-vaccination were described, and overall immunity of the target population was calculated.

 Results: